Trends

 There are a lot of panhandlers in the streets.
 The most persistent are the organised groups from Eastern Europe and the drunken punks with their dogs.

-Nuit” (Night in French)
+“Nuit” (Night in French)

 Bars are supposed to close at 1 a.m. or 2 a.m., and technically, nightclubs close around 4 a.m. (it depends on the city).
 In Nantes, noise disturbance is a huge issue, as people start to party on Thursday and don’t stop until Sunday night.
-People seem to spend their night getting drunk, shouting and yelling in the street, and there is no one to stop them.
+People seem to spend their nights getting drunk, shouting and yelling in the street, and there is no one to stop them.

 Running After The Tramway

-Even though the ticket is getting expensive, I still love the tramway.
+Even though the fare is getting expensive, I still love the tramway.
 Nantes has a pretty good public transportation system and riding the tramway is smooth and efficient.
 I know it won’t happen in Ottawa (I doubt the tracks could stand winter) but I wish we had a similar system over there!

 Park in Nantes

-French public parks look lame compared to the ones in Canada.
+French public parks look lame compared to the ones we have in Canada.
 They are usually hangouts for drunks and are pretty dirty.
 Not to mention that dogs poop everywhere here, and that people don’t clean after their pets.

 Shoe Tossing